Appenzeller Cheese vs Gorgonzola Cheese

 Appenzeller's texture can be described as "firm".
 Gorgonzola Cheese has a fat content of 25-35%.
 Gorgonzola's texture can be described as "soft to crumbly".

-Appenzeller Cheese has a piquant, tangy flavor.
+Appenzeller Cheese has a piquant, tangy taste.
 Appenzeller's aroma can be described as "strong".
-Gorgonzola Cheese has a sweet to savory flavor.
+Gorgonzola Cheese has a sweet to savory taste.
 Gorgonzola's aroma can be described as "nutty".

 Appearance and Aging